voxel-community/2023-voxel-gpt/05-openai/README.md

 La prompt intermedia va formulata in modo da ottenere la `completion` completa che desideriamo.
 Non esiste un'unica soluzione, in questo esempio proveremo la seguente:

-> Create a detailed description of a Dungeons and Dragons character with `race`, `class`, `weapon` as favorite weapon, and `pet` as beloved pet.
+> Create a detailed description of a Dungeons and Dragons character with `race` race, `clss` class, `weapon` as favorite weapon, and `pet` as beloved pet.
 Write out the description as a list of name, physical appearance, background, and personality in a maximum of 100 words:

 Questa servirà solo per generare le `completion`, verrà poi scartata al momento di salvare il dataset.